Select the year you would like to travel.

 AIRFARE: Airfare to and from this destination is not included in the journey cost.
 If purchasing your air elsewhere, it is very important to provide us with your confirmed arriving and departing flight information no later than 3 weeks before your arrival date.
 Flight information can be submitted to Tauck (or verified, if you've already provided it) in the My Account section of Tauck.com.

 TAUCK AIRPORT TRANSFERS are included at the start and end of the journey between the airport and the Tauck hotel.
-Airport transfers are available for any pre tour or post tour hotel stays immediately consecutive to the tour, providing flight information is received in the Tauck office no later than three weeks in advance.
+Airport transfers are available for your pre tour or post tour hotel stays immediately consecutive to the tour, providing flight information is received in the Tauck office no later than three weeks in advance.
 Details on locating your transfer upon arrival to the tour start city will be included in your final documents.

 Checked Luggage – General

 Besides complying with the Tauck restriction noted above, you should also be sure to research and comply with all airline baggage restrictions relating to your flights to and from your Tauck journey.
-Airlines have become much stricter in enforcing size and weight limits in recent years, and luggage exceeding airline standards for size or weight may result in expensive overage fees or other consequences.
+Airlines have become much more strict in enforcing size and weight limits in recent years, and luggage exceeding airline standards for size or weight may result in expensive overage fees or other consequences.

 Airlines are free to revise luggage policies without notice, and certain airlines have different baggage allowances for different classes of service.
 Researching and complying with airline luggage restrictions is the responsibility of the guest, and Tauck cannot be held responsible for any costs or disruptions to travel caused by the failure to research and comply with airline policies.